faridsh69/Laravel-CMS/temp/README.txt

 	-- use docker
 	-- two step verification
 	create a learning videos
-	have company in github social network
+	have company in github social network and answer questions
+	- class new for table
+	- image showing in table
+	- pdf
+	- print
+	- quick-sidebar
+	- quick-navbar

 BUGS:
 	unable to send email